No exams until June 15 due to rising coronavirus cases: Shafqat Mehmood

 "Exams of 9, 10, 11 and 12, which were supposed to begin from the end of May, have been delayed further," the minister said.
 "No board exams will be held till mid-June (June 15)."

-Mehmood added that another meeting of the NCOC will decide in the third week of May to decide whether these exams will be postponed further or not.
+Mehmood added that another meeting of the NCOC will decide in the third week of May whether these exams will be postponed further or not.

 "So if exams take place after June 15, they may continue in July and even August," the minister explained.

-Speaking about Cambridge exams, he said that O level exams will now be held in October and November cycle and the same will be the case for A and AS level exams, the minister said.
+Speaking about Cambridge exams, Mehmood said that O level exams will now be held in the October and November cycle and the same will be the case for A and AS level exams.

 "Those students who wish to seek admission in Pakistani universities will be able to do so until January as the government will take the universities on board in this regard," the minister said.

-"Yesterday, we saw that some Cambridge exam centres saw a violation of the coronavirus standard operating procedures (SOPs)," he said.
+"Yesterday, we saw that some Cambridge exam centres violated the coronavirus standard operating procedures (SOPs)," he said.
 "Therefore, from Monday onwards, the government will ensure the deployment of law enforcement agencies outside of the exam centres to ensure compliance with the SOPs."

 At the end of the press conference, Shafqat Mehmood stressed that [irrespective of everything] exams are very important for students because they work hard throughout the year.